melting-cheese/On-the-Spectrum/question.md

 I prefer making the sexual decisions for my partner, as this gives me more control.
 ## 3
 I like to be dominated, especially in the bedroom.
+## 5
+If I could make some money from selling porn clips of myself, I definitely would.
 ## 8
 I don't have any sort of specific fetish or non-standard sexual turn-on.
 ## 9